tw4l/brunnhilde/README.md

 By default, Brunnhilde will use ClamAV to scan the contents of a directory or files in a disk image.
 Findings are written to a log and to the terminal.
 If any threats are found, Brunnhilde will prompt the user to indicate whether they wish to continue processing the files.

-To disable virus scanning, pass '-n' or'--noclam' as arguments to Brunnhilde.
+To disable virus scanning, pass '-n' or'--noclam' as an argument.

 ### Siegfried options

-By default, Brunnhilde v1.2.4 uses the following Siegfried command:
+By default, Brunnhilde 2.0.0 uses the following Siegfried command:

 ```
 sf -csv -hash md5 DIR > CSV
 ```

-To enable scanning of archive files (zip, tar, gzip, warc, arc), pass '-z' or '--scanarchives' as arguments to Brunnhilde.
+To enable scanning of archive files (zip, tar, gzip, warc, arc), pass '-z' or '--scanarchives' as an argument.

-To force Siegfried to pause for 1 second between file scans, pass '-t' or '--throttle' as arguments to Brunnhilde.
+To force Siegfried to pause for 1 second between file scans, pass '-t' or '--throttle' as an argument.

+### Specifying hash type

+Brunnhilde uses the md5 hash type by default.
+Other options are sha1, sha256, or sha512.

+To change the type of hash used, pass '--hash HASH' as an argument to Brunnhilde, replacing HASH with your choice of sha1, sha256, or sha512.

+### Report completeness

+In order to to keep the HTML from being excessively large, Brunnhilde 2.0.0 no longer includes Siegfried warnings by default.

+To include Siegfried warnings in the report, pass '-w' or '--showwarnings' as an argument.

 ### bulk_extractor